primaryobjects/strips/strips/Readme.md

 You can implement your own A* search to find a solution.
 A* works by using a heuristic to guide it down the path of possible moves in the domain.
 In this manner, it is much faster than simple breadth-first or depth-first search.
 It will also find an optimal solution that contains the least number of steps.

 Since the strips library exposes its internal methods, you can implement your own search algorithm.
-Here is [example](https://github.com/primaryobjects/strips/blob/master/starcraft.js) of an A* search method for the [starcraft](https://github.com/primaryobjects/strips/blob/master/examples/starcraft/domain.txt) domain, to train a [marine](https://github.com/primaryobjects/strips/blob/master/examples/starcraft/marine.txt).
+Here is an [example](https://github.com/primaryobjects/strips/blob/master/starcraft.js) of an A* search method for the [starcraft](https://github.com/primaryobjects/strips/blob/master/examples/starcraft/domain.txt) domain, to train a [marine](https://github.com/primaryobjects/strips/blob/master/examples/starcraft/marine.txt).

 The core idea to a custom search method is to use the strips methods isGoal() and getChildStates() to iterate through all states and actions.
 Once you have a list of child states, apply your heuristic to calculate a cost for each state.
 Then sort the states by cost so that A* can choose the next cheapest state to move to.
-You can see the details in the [example](https://github.com/primaryobjects/strips/blob/master/starcraft.js).
+You can see the details in the example.

 Have fun!